T-NOVA/netfloc-demo/README.md

 vTC-f started successfully ツ
 ```

 * With this the demo is (almost) ready to run.
 At the moment the vMT flows are added manually (PRELIMINARY).
+This isdue to the nature of the vMT who is a L3 VNF and makes aditional modification (on the top of the chainining rules) on the packet's header.

 ### Rules to make the vMT work